nathaniel-brough/CubeMxToBazel/README.md

 - [ ] Generates bazel WORKSPACE files
 - [ ] Generate appropriate bazel compiler flags for; fpu, cpu, hosting specs, optimisations
 - [ ] Implement conditional file inclusion (e.g. conditional inclusion of assembly files based on the compiler)
+- [ ] Implement diffing so that an update to the .gpdsc file can generate a .patch file for interactively updating the bazel build file